osmedeus/documentation/src/workflow/other-fields.md

 ## Validator

-Validator tag allows you to check the format of the input first before actually running the scan.
+The validator tag allows you to check the format of the input first before actually running the scan.

 ```yaml
 validator: domain # -t example.com